PierreSue/Play-Atari-games-using-Deep-Reinforcement-Learning/README.md

 # Play Atari games using Deep Reinforcement Learning

+Implement an agent to play Atari games using Deep Reinforcement Learning In this project, I implemented Policy Gradient, Deep Q-Learning (DQN), Double DQN, Dueling DQN, and A2C for the atari games, such as LunarLander, Assault, and Mario.

 ## Atari Game
 Atari Game    |    LunarLander  |     Assault    | SuperMarioBros |
 --------------|:------------:|:--------------------:|:-----------:|